owscork/vr-math-home-run-derby/README.md

 where the player participates in a homerun derby that requires a correct answer to a basic math equation prior to each pitch.
 Incorrect answers resulted in ground-outs and correct answers resulted in homeruns, if the player makes contact with the pitch.

+This was my first time using Unity to build a game in VR, so aesthetics & graphics were not major areas of focus whereas the functionality & completion of a working playable virtual reality game were.
+The project was also given a deadline of two weeks from assignment to build, so only what was necessary for a working demo was completed.

 ## Overview of Game